 Administrators and faculty are accessible to candidates to assist with course planning and selection, appraisal of academic standing, review of university policies and procedures, and response to individual circumstances.
 The formal orientation program begins the advisement process.
 Candidates will be familiarized with the academic program and requirements, registration procedures, library and technology information, student rights and responsibilities, and other relevant programmatic issues.
-During orientation, each candidate will be assigned an academic advisor.
 By February of the first year of graduate study, candidates should identify a faculty advisor/mentor.
 The purpose of the faculty advisor/mentor is to mentor candidates, to conduct annual reviews of their progress through the program, to ensure that candidates develop an understanding and appreciation of school psychology, and to facilitate the development of a Directed Study project.
 Candidates are referred to the Doctoral Program in School Psychology Directed Study Guidelines for specific information about development of the Directed Study.